sigstore/sigstore-blog/content/new-repository-model-transparency.md

 type = "post"
 +++

-In order to strengthen the supply chain of ML, we have adopted a new repository, [model-transparency](https://github.com/sigstore/model-transparency).
+In order to strengthen the supply chain of ML, the Sigstore TSC voted to adopt a new repository, [model-transparency](https://github.com/sigstore/model-transparency).
 Incubated at Google, the project aims to offer solutions for signing ML models using